SKalt/deferred-definiton/README.md

 # deferred-definition
 If you need to wait for an object property to be defined and other message passing just won't do it for you, this is your module.
-That said, you can probably
+That said using `deferred-definition` is an extreme measure.
+There is almost definitely a more sensible async/await/event loop solution for your problem out there.
+Also, this module relies on Proxies, which *will* break most transpilation to ES5 since Babel does not support them.

 ## Installation
 ```
 # as a npm module (recommended)